 In USDA Zones 8-10 the redbuds, wild plums, crabapples, flowering cherries, and Japanese magnolias start blooming in January and February.
-Formosan cherry is typically the first of them all.
+Formosan cherry tree is typically the first of them all.
 Later in the colder months the dogwoods, Walter viburnum, peach trees, apple trees, and fringe trees also begin to flourish.

 The earliest bloomers tend to be small trees or large shrubs since they fit nicely in the home landscape.
 Therefore, position them in the front yard so your neighbors can appreciate them too.
 Most of the earliest flowering trees are deciduous and their blossoms open along bare branches before the leaves appear.
 Other early blooming trees continue to show off their color when leaves begin to turn shades of yellow, orange or red.

 Perfect Plants offers two varieties of redbud — Eastern redbud (Cercis canadensis) and Forest Pansy redbud (Cercis Canadensis ‘Forest Pansy’), one of the earliest blooming North American natives.
 Forest Pansy redbud has leaves that emerge (after the flowers) red-purple, gradually changing to a dark maroon-green in summer.
 In the fall, they develop splashes of yellow and orange before dropping for excellent fall foliage.
 Redbuds are so-often situated near dogwoods that it seems like they grow together – and in nature they often do.

 Chickasaw Plum (Prunus angustifolia), seen most often on country roadsides throughout much of the United States is another American native tree that is of the first harbingers of spring.
 They are easy to care for and make great additions to the home landscape.